Anti-Inflammatory Diet Plan →

 Did you know?
 Both mint and parsley are rich in vitamins and nutrients and have a variety of health benefits including boosted immunity!
 In addition, parsley can be used to help improve bone health and aid in blood clotting.
 Meanwhile, mint can help improve digestion and improve brain function.

-Is this Chimichurri Sauce Recipe with Mint Authentic?
+Is This Recipe Authentic?

 Not quite.
-For this easy chimichurri sauce variation, I used traditional recipes and methods as inspiration and added my own Cotter twist!
+For this easy chimichurri variation, I used traditional recipes and methods as inspiration and added my own Cotter twist!
 You see, truly traditional recipes are made by grinding the ingredients in a mortar and pestle.
 However, to speed up the process, I used a food processor.
-In addition, traditional chimichurri sauce does not contain mint.
+In addition, traditional chimichurri does not contain mint.
 However, including it in the recipe has become a common variation and for good reason!
 It adds a refreshing element to the earthiness of the herbs.

-How to Make Mint Chimichurri Sauce
+How to Make Mint Chimichurri

 overhead image of a food processor on a white marble countertop filled with fresh cilantro, mint, peppers, and spices to create a mint chimichurri sauce recipe